kritanjalijain/ML_from_Scratch/Day17_Projects/README.md

 ### Project Description
 Implement one-vs-all neural network to recognize hand-written digits.

-The file `data1.mat` contains the dataset for the above logisitc regression problem.
+The file `data1.mat` contains the dataset for the above neural network problem.
 The dataset is a subset of the [MNIST handwritten digit dataset](http://yann.lecun.com/exdb/mnist/) that contains 5000 training examples of handwritten digits.

 ### Project Structure